JoshBradshaw/joshbradshaw.github.io/_posts/2015-12-06-coop-guide-to-toronto.markdown

 ## Where to Live

 I recommend living downtown.
-Downtown living is expensive, but that expense is justified by how much more fun you'll have.
-Finding a good apartment downtown Toronto can be a frustrating experience, because Toronto has three large universities, and those students will have already snatched up almost every affordable place by the time you start looking.
+Downtown living is expensive, but that expense is justified by how much fun you'll have.
+Finding a good apartment downtown can be a frustrating experience, because the local students will have already snatched up every affordable place by the time you start looking.
 Spring term is the exception.
 In spring term you can live in University of Toronto or Ryerson residence, or sublet a nice place.

-In Fall or Winter terms, you can expect to pay $600-$800/month for a compromise downtown apartment.
+In Fall or Winter terms, you can expect to pay $500-$800/month for a compromise downtown apartment.
 A compromise apartment is one in which you compromise on location, space, privacy, or all of the above.
 A typical way to lower the cost of living is to cram more people into an apartment than there are bedrooms.
-This style of living does lead to some awkward situations, such as inviting your significant other to spend the night in a living room fort, but with good friends and a sense of humor this can actually be a fun lifestyle.
+This style of living does lead to some awkward situations, such as inviting your significant other to spend the night in a living room fort, but with good friends and a sense of humor this can be a fun lifestyle.

-In Fall and Winter, affordable apartments are typically in the older buildings surrounding Ryerson, such as 250 Jarvis St., 40 Gerrard St E., and the building behind 250 Jarvis St. on Carleton.
-These buildings are comprised of two bedroom apartments, which you can cram 3+ people into required by your budget.
+In Fall and Winter, affordable apartments are typically found in the older buildings surrounding Ryerson, such as 250 Jarvis St., 40 Gerrard St E., and the building behind 250 Jarvis St. on Carleton St. These buildings are comprised of two bedroom apartments, which you can cram 3+ people into as required by your budget.
 There are similar living arrangements available in the small buildings surrounding Kensington.
 The apartments can be sketchy, so be sure to check the UW [off campus safety checklist.](https://uwaterloo.ca/off-campus-housing/sites/ca.off-campus-housing/files/uploads/files/OCH_Checklist.pdf).
 Those with more money than me can rent at Tartu college, or the the apartments on lower Yonge street.
 UW students studying finance often sign full year leases on nice Toronto condos with financial assistance from their parents, then sublet them throughout the year.
-Those places are pricey and very nice.
+Those places are expensive and very nice.

 # Activities